 The director also affirmed that the situation remains “unbearable” for the survivors.

-“They are deprived of the basics and they live with just €5-10 a day.
-The government does not take care for them, nor do normal people.
+“They are deprived of the basics and they live on just €5-10 a day.
+The government doesn’t take care of them, nor do normal people.
 Now people seem blind eyed as they turn their back to issues such as Srebrenica.
 I believe,” he continued, “that there is a conspiracy of silence.
 People do not talk about this stuff.”

 Mehanović believes that future peace in Bosnia rests on the existence of a dialogue that enables people to learn how to live together.
 But although his movie is about Bosnia and the Yugoslav war, the message is addressed to the world.
 “Sadly, horrors such as Srebrenica can happen everywhere and anytime,” he explained.